Tiger Woods toils to 6-over 78 in British Open grind

 Woods displayed more emotions coming back, his competitive juices perhaps starting to flow.
 His frustration was evident after failing to hole a short putt for birdie at No. 12, and there was a wry smile after missing his par putt on the next.

-A drive of more than 400 yards at the par-5 No. 14, which he two-putted for birdie, prompted whoops and hollers from the gallery, and there were more of them on the 18th when his drive rolled onto the front of the green, only for the ball to drop back into the Valley of Sin.
+A drive of more than 400 yards at the par-5 No. 14, which he two-putted for a third and final birdie, prompted whoops and hollers from the gallery, and there were more on the 18th when his drive rolled onto the front of the green, only for the ball to drop back into the Valley of Sin.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports